-The following list describes the basic steps of the process for most people.
+The following list describes the basic steps in the process for most people.
 There is also an approximate amount of time provided.
 However, the N-400 timeline can vary significantly for some cases.

 Receipt of Application

-If your Form N-400, Application for Naturalization, has been properly filed, USCIS will initially respond by sending you a receipt notice that confirms receipt of your application.
-The receipt notice is formally known as Form I-797C, Notice of Action (see example below) and arrives approximately 2-3 weeks after filing.
+If your Form N-400, Application for Naturalization, has been properly filed, USCIS will initially respond by mailing you a letter that confirms receipt of your application.
+The receipt letter is formally known as Form I-797C, Notice of Action (see example below) and arrives approximately 2-3 weeks after filing.
 If your Form N-400 has not been properly filed, USCIS may send a Notice of Action to reject the petition or may send a Request for Evidence that requests additional items.
 Either will significantly delay your request.
 So it’s important to prepare the N-400 correctly and submit all required documents according to the filing instructions.

 Appointment Notice for Biometrics

-Next, you will receive an appointment notice that will include your biometrics appointment date, time and location.
+Next, you will receive an appointment notice that assigns your biometrics appointment date, time and location.
 (The location will generally be the USCIS Application Support Center nearest you.)
 USCIS requires applicants to be fingerprinted for the purpose of conducting a security clearance and criminal background check.
-Don’t be alarmed — All applicants must have background checks completed before USCIS will schedule an interview.
+Don’t be alarmed — All applicants must have background checks.

 Tip: If you are 75 years old or older at the time of filing, you do not have to pay a biometric service fee.
 However, you will most likely be required to attend a biometrics appointment.
-If you didn’t receive your biometrics appointment notice, you can make a Case Inquiry.
+If you didn’t receive your biometrics appointment notice, you can make a case inquiry.

-The biometrics appointment, also known as a biometrics screening, is generally a short appointment (15-30 minutes) so that USCIS can collect your fingerprints, photograph and signature.
+The biometrics appointment, also known as a biometrics screening, is generally a short appointment (approximately 30 minutes) so that USCIS can collect your fingerprints, photograph and signature.
 Your appointment notice will tell you what you need to take to the appointment.
 Expect to take some form of photo identification to enter the building.
 If you do not have your green card, USCIS can accept other ID documents such as: